JackAgren/drone_cones_project/low level design/frontend-design.md

   * Item Name
   * Item Cost per Unit
   * Quantity
+* Given a specific item:
+  * Request to modify quantity of an item in inventory database.
+  * Request to modify balance in finance database.
+  * Request to modify current month profit/deficit.
+  * Request to add new transaction corresponding to restock action.

 * Stock Status is *dervied* from whether or not quantity is or is not 0.